Physiology of the normal menstrual cycle

 - Harvard Medical School

 - Section Editor — Adolescent Medicine

 The normal menstrual cycle is a tightly coordinated cycle of stimulatory and inhibitory effects that results in the release of a single mature oocyte from a pool of hundreds of thousands of primordial oocytes.
-A variety of factors contribute to the regulation of this process including hormones and paracrine and autocrine factors that are still being identified.
-The cyclic changes in the major pituitary and gonadal hormones are illustrated in the figure (figure 1 and figure 2).
+A variety of factors contribute to the regulation of this process, including hormones and paracrine and autocrine factors that are still being identified.
+The cyclic changes in the major pituitary and gonadal hormones are illustrated in the figures (figure 1 and figure 2).